-Potential Payments Upon Termination
+Potential Payments upon Termination

 As discussed under "-Employment Agreements" above, the employment agreements of each of Messrs.
-Thomson, Singh and Pitofsky provide for certain payments and benefits upon their respective separation from the Company.
-In addition, the KRM Letter Agreement contains certain termination provisions relating to his performance-based annual bonus and PSUs.
+Thomson and Pitofsky and Ms. Panuccio provide for certain payments and benefits upon their respective separations from the Company.
+In addition, the KRM Letter Agreement contains certain termination provisions relating to Mr. K.R.
+Murdoch's performance-based annual bonus and PSUs.
+Finally, in connection with his departure from the Company, Mr. Singh entered into a separation agreement, which provides certain payments and benefits to him in connection with his departure.
 These provisions are summarized below.